Daniel-Ager-Okker/Factual-data-treatment/README.md

 # Factual-data-treatment
-Thse set of scripts, which help user quikly format the input data to desired type
+Thse set of different scripts, which help user quikly format the input data to desired type